A successful financial adviser has specialist knowledge of investments, savings and money management but also possesses great people skills

 In order to become a qualified financial adviser you must take specific professional qualifications.
 Giving investment financial advice is regulated by the Financial Conduct Authority (FCA).

-- Chartered Institute for Securities & Investment (CISI) - Investment Advice Diploma;
+- Chartered Institute for Securities & Investment (CISI) - Investment Advice Diploma

-- Chartered Insurance Institute (CII) - Diploma in Regulated Financial Planning;
+- Chartered Insurance Institute (CII) - Diploma in Regulated Financial Planning

 The qualifications that you take may depend on the requirements of the organisation you work for and their specialist area.

-After a period as a successful financial adviser, you could choose to:
+Once you've gained experience as a successful financial adviser, you could choose to:

-- work on behalf of clients with larger sums to invest;
+- work on behalf of clients with larger sums to invest

-- specialise in one type of financial advice, such as pensions and retirement planning or savings investments plans - you might become the acknowledged expert in your office and colleagues would refer to you when they needed specialist advice for a client;
+- specialise in one type of financial advice, such as pensions and retirement, planning or savings investments plans - you might become the acknowledged expert in your office and colleagues would refer to you when they needed specialist advice for a client

 - move upwards within your company and become responsible for the work of several other advisers, for the recruitment and training of new staff or for marketing and promoting the company - this might involve developing links with accountants, estate agents and solicitors in order to encourage them to refer clients to you.

-Some advisers move into compliance work, which involves ensuring that all advisers follow company rules and regulations issued by regulatory bodies.
+You could also choose to move into compliance work, which involves ensuring that all advisers follow company rules and regulations issued by regulatory bodies.